 Join Troop 251

 The Boy Scouts of America was incorporated to provide a program for community organizations that offers effective character, citizenship, and personal fitness training for youth.
 It is available to boys who have earned the Arrow of Light Award (Cub Scouts) or have completed the fifth grade, or who are 11 through 17 years old .
 The program achieves the BSA’s objectives of developing character, citizenship, and personal fitness qualities among youth by focusing on a vigorous program of outdoor activities.

 The normal Troop meeting time is Monday from 7:00pm – 8:30pm.
-The Troop meets at Vicksburg United Methodist Church in the Taylor Room during the winter and at the Troop Cabin on Barton Lake during the summer.
+The Troop meets at Vicksburg United Methodist Church in the Taylor Room during the winter months and at the Cabin at Camp Char Le Maude on Barton Lake during the Spring, Summer, and Fall.
 Pre-meeting activities start at 6:45pm.

 When Ready To Join

 Complete a BSA Youth application and health form signed by the parent or guardian.